Nihility-Shift/DelayedShards/README.md

 - ✅ Host
   - The host must have the mod
   - ***If the host leaves the game and the new host doesn't have the mod, all inserted shards will be lost!!!***
+- ✅ Session
+  - Requires the room to be marked as Mod_Session.

 ---------------------